K0rgana/web-advcd/README.md

 For the Header component we will create structure that will show the current user and a logout button.
 Follow the steps:

 1. Create a new file in the `components` folder with the name `Header.js`
-1. Write a basic react component structure, should be a function that return a html code
+1. Write a basic React component structure, should be a function that return a HTML code
 1. Add one `h3` and `button` tags inside of `div` in the return, the first `div` will wrap all tags and the second will wrap just the button
 1. Should look like this: